portl4t/ts-lua/README.md

 Name
 ======

-ts-lua - Embed the Power of Lua into TrafficServer
+ts-lua - Embed the Power of Lua into TrafficServer.

 Status
 ======
-This module is being tested under our production environment
+This module is being tested under our production environment.

 Version
 ======